-- Manual part
+- Manual part programming

-- Computer-assisted part
+- Computer-assisted part programming

 - Manual data input

-- NC using /CAM
+- NC programming using CAD/CAM

-- Computer-Automated part
+- Computer-Automated part programming

-- Voice NC part
+- Voice NC part programming

 In the more familiar manual part programming, the part processing instructions are written in the form of coded machine language and are documented on a form called the part program manuscript.
 These instructions describe the positions of the tool relative to the workpiece that the machine must follow in order to perform the processing of the part.
 On the manuscript, they appear in the form of a tabular listing of data which includes other commands such as speeds, feeds, tooling, and others.
-A , magnetic tape or as the case may be, is then prepared from the manuscript directly.
+A punched tape, magnetic tape or as the case may be, is then prepared from the manuscript directly.

 MANUAL DATA INPUT (MDI)

-Manual and computer assisted part are methods that require a relatively high degree of formalistic documentation and procedure.
+Manual and computer assisted part programming are methods that require a relatively high degree of formalistic documentation and procedure.
 Also, substantial time is required to;